ivancizik/python_search_string/README.md

-# Python sample sting manipulation
+# Python sample string manipulation

 Using string manipulation in Python to to compare 2 strings, this method can be used to implement search functionality in some Python application or script.